 Unleash the full power of your computer–only in Sibelius

-Sibelius 7 is the ideal choice for musicians looking to unleash the full potential of their 64-bit computers.
+Sibelius 7 is the perfect choice for musicians looking to unleash the full potential of your 64-bit computers.
 Sibelius is the world’s first fully native 64-bit notation software, so it’s ready for the most demanding applications that today and tomorrow can throw at it.

 Music without limits